craigsapp/midifile/README.md

 	<a href="http://midifile.sapp.org/class/MidiMessage">MidiMessage</a>
 </td><td>
 	The base class for MidiEvents.
-This is a STL vector of unsingned bytes representing a MIDI (or meta) message.
+This is a STL vector of unsigned bytes representing a MIDI (or meta) message.
 </td></tr>

 <tr valign="top"><td>